Frequently Asked Questions

 How do I get represented by Talent Poole?

-To be considered for representation for voice-overs, please submit — along with your resume — a 55-65 second MP3 via email, or a CD via regular mail.
+To be considered for representation for voice-overs, please submit a 55-65 second demo cd of your voice-over work.

 1595 Selby Avenue